 (3) When You Leave The Maternal Health Care Facility:

 - You have the right to printed breastfeeding information free of commercial material.

-- You have the right to have the facility give you information to help choose a medical provider for your baby and understand the importance of a follow-up appointment.
+- You have the right to have the facility give you information to help you choose a medical provider for your baby, and to help you understand the importance of a follow-up appointment.

 - You have the right to receive information about safely collecting and storing your breast milk.

 - You have the right to breastfeed your baby in any location, public or private, where you are otherwise authorized to be.
 Complaints can be directed to the New York State Division of Human Rights.

 - You have a right to breastfeed your baby at your place of employment or child day care center in an environment that does not discourage breastfeeding or the provision of breast milk.

 - Under section 206-c of the Labor Law, for up to three years following childbirth, you have the right to take reasonable unpaid break time or to use paid break time or meal time each day, so that you can express breast milk at work.
 Your employer must make reasonable efforts to provide a room or another location, in close proximity to your work area, where you can express breast milk in private.
 Your employer may not discriminate against you based on your decision to express breast milk at work.
 Complaints can be directed to the New York State Department of Labor.